jakehannam/Superstore-Data-Analysis/README.md

 # Superstore-Data-Analysis
 ## Overview
 This is my first solo data project which looks into the sales of a superstore in the USA.
 Behind the scenes, I set up an environment for data analysis so that I could use SQL.
-The analysis is fairly basic, just to get me used to SQL and use my experience of Python.
+The analysis is fairly basic, just to get me used to SQL and use my experience with Python.
 The dataset is from Kaggle: https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting

 ## Objectives